lhndo/LH-Stinger/User_Mods/Toolhead/Toolhead Chube Air + Sherpa Mini - @LH/README.md

 ![](cbo2.png)

-* Support cage needs to be rotated 180 degrees from the heatsink/heater to match the fan intake.
+* Hotend needs to be rotated 180 to match the fan intake.

 ![](cbo3.png)